 For index-linked insurance policies that have a minimum death benefit guarantee, the appropriate factor for mortality guarantees discussed in the segregated fund section of this guideline should be applied.
 These factors may be obtained using the GetCost function as described in section 6.1.1.6.
-These required amounts may be reduced by reinsurance credits and by any policyholder liabilities covering this risk.
+These required amounts may be reduced by reinsurance credits (subject to the requirements of section 1.2) and by any policyholder liabilities covering this risk.